blaine-t/archBT/README.md

 # archBT

-Files I use for my arch installations and other fun arch things.
+Files I use for my arch installations.

-## Install Script

 Scripts for installing Arch.

 Run the install scripts in order for it to work.

-Scripts install an encrypted BTRFS filesystem with EFISTUBs for boot with Secure Boot support.
-Comes with KDE Plasma X11 and Wayland.
+Scripts install an optionally encrypted BTRFS filesystem with EFISTUBs for boot with Secure Boot support.
+Comes with KDE Plasma X11 and/or Wayland.
+Also comes with patches for using Wayland on optional applications.
 Used for the "Ultimate Arch Install"

 MAKE SURE TO FOLLOW INSTRUCTIONS CAREFULLY!!!